Katesold/Feedreader/README.md

 To run the app open index.html in a browser such as Google Chrome or Mozilla Firefox.

-###Tests
+### Tests

 The tests include:
-*a test that loops through each feed in the allFeeds object and ensures it has a URL and name defined and that the URL and name is not empty.
+* a test that loops through each feed in the allFeeds object and ensures it has a URL and name defined and that the URL and name is not empty.
-*a 'Menu' suite that ensures the menu element is hidden by default but toggles visibility when clicked.
+* a 'Menu' suite that ensures the menu element is hidden by default but toggles visibility when clicked.
-*a test suite 'Initial Entries' that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
+* a test suite 'Initial Entries' that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
-*a test suite 'New Feed Selection'  ensures when a new feed is loaded by the loadFeed function the content changes.
+* a test suite 'New Feed Selection'  ensures when a new feed is loaded by the loadFeed function the content changes.

+Thank you

+Kata Katona